 Using a small knife, you can easily pick the fossils out of the chalk.
 The chalk, being the youngest, is extremely soft and is also ideal for searching for microfossils, since it breaks down exceptionally well in water.

-The chalk, which has been tilted and folded by glaciation, is the youngest chalk in the UK, being Maastrichtian (more famously found in Denmark).
+Most of the glacio-tectonic masses expose Lower Maastrichtian Chalk, being the so-called ‘Trim(m)ingham Chalk’ of the early workers, the chalk, which has been tilted and folded by glaciation, is more famously found in Denmark.
 It would normally be several metres below the surface and inaccessible, but having been disturbed by glacial processes, it forms a small cliff and foreshore exposures (although these are rarely seen).

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 The main issue to consider is falling rocks.
 The small cliff section is badly weathered and is very brittle, so hard hats are recommended.